-> - Decided by One Vote: She becomes the swing vote in a trial set up by the Tollans between Skaraa and Klorel.
+- Decided by One Vote: She becomes the swing vote in a trial set up by the Tollans between Skaara and Klorel.
 Justified because this is how the Tollans make trials impartial: one party expected to vote for each side plus a swing vote.

 - Friend to All Living Things: As a Nox, she values all life.
 This makes her the perfect impartial judge between a symbiote and its host.
-The main reason she voted for Skaraa was that she was convinced that being a Goa'uld host is a Fate Worse than Death.
+The main reason she voted for Skaara was that she was convinced that being a Goa'uld host is a Fate Worse than Death.

 - I Did What I Had to Do: Her reaction after the battle between the Goa'uld and the Tollans suggests that she is thinking this, since being an Actual Pacifist would mean that the Tollans would have been totally wiped out, something the Nox do not approve of.